-For some low grade, slow growing tumours that are unlikely to spread, a watch and wait approach may be used.
-This is more accurately described as the active monitoring of your condition, without giving any immediate treatment, unless your symptoms develop, or worsen, or your scan changes.
+For some low grade, slow growing tumours that are unlikely to spread, a ‘Watch and Wait’ approach may be used.
+This is more accurately described as the active monitoring of your condition.
+With active monitoring, there won’t be any immediate treatment unless your symptoms develop, or worsen, or your scan changes.

-Tumours that are typically slow growing and unlikely to spread may cause no, or only a few, symptoms for many years.
-In this case, a watch and wait (active monitoring) approach may be used, rather than give treatments that can cause considerable side-effects.
+Brain tumours that are typically slow growing and unlikely to spread may cause no symptoms, or only a few symptoms, for many years.
+In this case, a ‘Watch and Wait’ or active monitoring approach may be used, rather than give treatments that can cause considerable side-effects.